beyonddoor/QrCodeTranfer/readme.md

 ## What is QrTransfer?

-QrTransfer trys to make it easy to transfer files without display devices only.
+QrTransfer trys to make it easy to transfer files with display devices only, no network available.

 ## Install